bombsimon/wsl/RULES.md

 > Configurable via `allow-whole-block` to allow cuddling if the variable is used
 > _anywhere_ in the following block (disabled by default).

-`if` statements is one of several block statements (a statement with a block) that can have some form of expression or condition.
+`if` statements are one of several block statements (a statement with a block) that can have some form of expression or condition.
 To make block context more readable, only one variable is allowed immediately above the `if` statement and the variable must be used in the condition (unless configured otherwise).